The RAF in SEA

 The R.34 comes to America

 When the British airship R.34 crossed the Atlantic in 1919, she and her crew became instant celebrities.
-Taking off from Britain on July 2, the crew battled winds, storms, freezing conditions and a rapidly dwindling fuel supply before arriving 108 flying hours later.
-Hovering over a field in Mineola, NY, the airship discharged its first cargo – Major John Pritchard – who parachuted down in order to organize the landing party below.
-This was necessary due to the fact there was no one in the United States who had any experience in handling such a craft.
-As the photos illustrate, obviously Pritchard was successful.
-He also became the first man to arrive in America by air (and parachute).
+Taking off from Britain on July 2, the crew battled winds, storms, freezing conditions, and a rapidly dwindling fuel supply before arriving 108 flying hours later.
+Hovering over a field in Mineola, NY, the airship discharged its first cargo – Major John Pritchard – who parachuted down to organize the landing party below.
+This was necessary because no one in the United States had any experience in handling such a craft.
+As the photos illustrate, obviously, Pritchard was successful.
+He also became the first man to arrive in America by air.

 The first photo shows R.34 resting after its journey.
-Scattered and stacked all around are hundreds of hydrogen cylinders to provide gas for the trip home.
-Why the whole place wasn’t blown to kingdom come is probably a miracle in itself.
+Hundreds of hydrogen cylinders are scattered and stacked all around to provide gas for the trip home.
+Why the whole place wasn’t blown to Kingdom-come is probably a miracle.

-Photo #2 is interesting in that the men of the 278th Aero Squadron decided to use the R.34 as a backdrop for their group photo.
+Photo #2 is interesting because the men of the 278th Aero Squadron decided to use the R.34 as a backdrop for their group photo.
 At this time, the 278th was being disbanded at Mineola, and the arrival of R.34 was obviously inspiring.
-This is the only explanation because the 278th certainly had nothing whatsoever to do with airships (other than trying to shoot them down, should the opportunity present itself.).
+This is the only explanation because the 278th certainly had nothing to do whatsoever with airships (other than trying to shoot them down, should the opportunity present itself.).

-The last photo is an example of how the R.34 compared to the Woolworth Building in New York City.
-It being, in 1919, the tallest building in the world Woolworth’s was always a handy prop for comparison (ocean liners, airships, etc.).
+The last photo exemplifies how the R.34 compared to the Woolworth Building in New York City.
+The tallest building in the world at that time, Woolworth’s was always a handy prop for comparison (ocean liners, airships, etc.).

 Oddball Aircraft